It’s easy, right?

 And there are some great ones out there:

 - Ubersuggest: Neil Patel knows a thing or two about SEO, which is why his keyword research tool – Ubersuggest – is one of the best around.
-With it, you’ll gain insights on monthly search volumes, SEO difficulty, and CPC (Cost-Per-Click) on your chosen keywords.
+With it, you’ll gain insights into monthly search volumes, SEO difficulty, and CPC (Cost-Per-Click) on your chosen keywords.

 - Ahrefs: With a massive database of billions of keywords, Ahref’s Keyword Explorer is a premium keyword research tool for any serious SEO copywriter.
 It offers extensive analytics on SEO keywords and is one of five planning tools in Ahref’s portfolio.